Ibeno

-Ibeno is located in the south south of Nigeria and is a Local Government Area of Akwa Ibom State.

-Ibeno town lies on the eastern side of the Kwa Ibo River about 3 km from the river mouth, and is one of the largest fishing settlements on the Nigerian coast.
-Ibeno lies in the Mangrove Forest Belt of the Niger Delta region of Nigeria, bounded to the west by Eastern Obolo Local Government Area, to the north by Onna, Esit Eket and Eket, and to the south by the Atlantic Ocean.
+Ibeno is a Local Government Area of Akwa Ibom State in the southern part of Nigeria It lies on the eastern side of the Kwa Ibo River about 3 km from the river mouth.
+It is one of the largest oil-producing communities in Nigeria, being the host community to Exxonmobil Unlimited, (now Seplat).
+It is also one of the largest fishing settlements on the Nigerian coast.
+Ibeno lies in the Mangrove Forest Belt of the Niger Delta region of Nigeria, bounded to the west by Eastern Obolo Local Government Area, to the north by Onna, Eket and Esit Eket, to the east by Mbo, and to the south by the Atlantic Ocean.